blueslow/ansible_tutorial/cloudfiles/README.md

 Install cloud-init
 sudo apt install cloud-init

-Edit the /etc/cloud/cloud.cfg or use the on in thus directory.
+Edit the /etc/cloud/cloud.cfg or use the one in this directory.

 The cloud.cfg file in this directory have items removed.